Michele LANCIONE

 Visiting Professor of Urban Studies, University of Sheffield

-Michele is Professor of Economic and Political Geography at the Polytechnic of Turin, Italy, and Visiting Professor of Urban Studies at the University of Sheffield, United Kingdom.
+Michele (he/they) is Professor of Economic and Political Geography at the Polytechnic of Turin, Italy, and Visiting Professor of Urban Studies at the University of Sheffield, United Kingdom.
 He is co-founder and editor of the Radical Housing Journal and corresponding editor at IJURR.

 In Turin, Michele is working on a 5-year European Research Council starting grant project entitled Inhabiting Radical Housing, as well as on a 4-year Italian Ministry of Universities project on Precarious Housing in Eastern Europe.
 He is also co-directing the ‘Beyond Inhabitation’ research lab, with AbdouMaliq Simone.